Seigmannen/CarpetSkyAdditions-Reborn/README.md

 ![image](https://github.com/user-attachments/assets/bd211a15-8baa-43b8-a193-fff17e14e9c3)

-# Carpet Sky Additions Reborn
+# Carpet Sky Additions Reborn More Mob Heads

-Carpet Sky Additions Reborn is a mod based on CarpetSkyAdditions [View the original mod here](https://github.com/jsorrell/CarpetSkyAdditions/)
+Carpet Sky Additions Reborn is a mod based on CarpetSkyAdditions.

+This version includes an edited version of the Vanilla Tweaks More Mob Heads.

+[View the original mod here](https://github.com/jsorrell/CarpetSkyAdditions/)

 Carpet Sky Additions is a module for [fabric-carpet](https://github.com/gnembon/fabric-carpet)